 Another valuable in-store tool is a mobile POS solution, which associates can use to look up customers’ shopping history and find product information for them.
 This is especially important for consumers who have already done their homework online and expect sales associates to add to their knowledge.
 Associates can also use mobile POS devices to conduct purchases with customers on the spot, rather than sending them to stand in line.

-5% of retailers have achieved their omnichannels goals.
-37% haven’t defined a strategy. #cdwsolutionsblog
+5% of retailers have achieved their omnichannel shopping goals.
+37% haven’t defined an omnichannel strategy. #cdwsolutionsblog

 Online shoppers can research products, find competitive prices and order merchandise without leaving the comfort of their homes.
 Despite these benefits, online shopping represents only 8 percent of purchases.